andrewwebber/kate/README.md

 # Kate, a friend of Clair
 ## Summary
-Turns out if you throw CoreOS Clair into your Kubernetes namespace with the help of a friend Kate will automatically scan all new launched containers.
+Turns out if you throw [CoreOS Clair](https://github.com/coreos/clair) into your Kubernetes cluster, with the help of a friend, Kate will automatically scan all newly launched containers.

 Kate will also rescan all the images every couple of hours just to let you know if the CVE situation has changed.

+This allows you to identify vulnerabilities that exist in production, as apposed to fixes that may exit on your upstream platforms.

 ## Example Deployment
 Create a dedicated namespace for clair and switch context to the clair namespace ([Helm Clair Chart](https://github.com/coreos/clair/blob/master/Documentation/running-clair.md#kubernetes-helm))